 along with a certificate signed by Judy Chicago.

-The award was established in 2011 to support projects that utilize Judy Chicago archives at any of the three institutions that comprise the Judy Chicago Portal.
-The JC Portal will be launched on October 18, 2019, at the Schlesinger Library in Cambridge, MA, in conjunction with the Judy Chicago Art Education award ceremony.
+The award was established in 2011 to support projects that utilize Judy Chicago archives at any of the three institutions that comprise the Judy Chicago Research Portal.

 Criteria for the completed or proposed project utilizing the Judy Chicago Collections must include evidence of use of one or more of the three archives for research or teaching projects.
 Projects should encompass feminist goals such as understanding and appreciation for the achievements of women, gender equity/justice, or the use of Judy Chicago’s participatory art pedagogy informed by feminist principles.
 The applicant’s project must also include a public presentation such as a lecture, publication, or class activity.